-There may be an opportunity to do a guided boat trip on Öllörinjärvi (Wilderness Lake) - at additional cost: A popular nesting place for birds, and elk may sometimes be seen swimming across the lake.
-Price: approximately 60 Euros per person (minimum two people).
+The following day, there may be an opportunity to do a guided boat trip on Öllörinjärvi (Wilderness Lake) - at additional cost: A popular nesting place for birds, and elk may sometimes be seen swimming across the lake.

 After an early dinner, you will be dropped off in Martinselkonen Nature Reserve, where you head back to the hide for a second overnight session.

 On return from the hide early this morning, enjoy an ample breakfast back at the lodge and then you are free to relax.
 Once again in the morning there may be an opportunity to do an optional activity in the vicinity.

 Later, after an early dinner, your guide will drive you into Martinselkonen Nature Reserve to spot moose, which often come in the evening to feed beside the small forest roads, where there is a chance of seeing these extremely shy creatures.
 The moose is the largest of the deer family - an adult weighs anything from 250 to 700 kilograms.
 Despite the large population in Finland, it still a difficult animal to see and photograph - as its dark brown colour acts as camouflage and helps it blend in with nature.